rodrigo-dc/testprefix/README.md

 ## Releasing resources on test failures

-When an assertion fails, the test is aborted immediately.
+When an `ASSERT_` macro fails, the test is aborted immediately.
 To avoid resource leaks, it's possible to register a failure handler for a specific test.
 The failure handler is a function with following format:

 ```c